nix-community/projects/proposals/store.md

 ## How will you accomplish the work?
 Please provide a list of deliverables with associated effort and cost of each deliverable.

-- Inventorise and document the intent of existing tests (2w, 8 000 EUR)
+- Take inventory and document the intent of existing tests (2w, 8 000 EUR)
 - Set up CI to report on test coverage (2w, 8 000 EUR)
 - Split out `libstore` to be self-contained (3w, 12 000 EUR)
 - Improve factoring and in-code documentation (4w, 16 000 EUR)